zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 > China-Africa relations are "one of the most critical developments in international affairs" during the past decade (Location 2948).

-However, growth is not linear --- but has varied according to changing conditions in Africa and China during the past three decades.
+However, economic cooperation  has varied according to changing conditions in Africa and China during the past three decades.
 Seeking to address a growing trade deficit, China balances its resource extraction with export of surplus labor and commodities.
 Business first and politics _later_ still holds mostly true for Chinese engagement with Africa.
 It remains unclear if its strategic goal to upend the existing international order will find broad African support.
 Chinese financial and economic linkages will force compromises on its preference for ideological neutrality within Africa, where it is business first and politics always.

 The de-emphasis of African state actors in bi-lateral engagements portrays African states as passive in nature --- at worst, exploited (Location 3152).
 African leaders clearly understand the risks and rewards of engagement in a new Great Power competition.
 As observed during the Cold War, African states will seek to maximize their benefits while hedging against losses.
 Shocks to the international order will reverberate across African capitals.

 Notably absent from the preceding canvas is a discussion of the roles of the regional economic communities, the African Union, and United Nations.
 In 2016, the African Union published it African Peace and Security Architecture Roadmap.
 It was the first attempt by the AU to define a strategic vision for addressing Africa’s peace and security challenges.
 It provides measurable objectives to meet its ambitious targets laid out in Agenda 2063 and Silence the Guns 2020.
-Likewise, regional efforts to address insecurity have led to recent deployments in Mali (AFISMA), Central African Republic (MICOPAX), and Somalia (AMISOM).
+Likewise, regional efforts to address insecurity have led to recent deployments in Mali (AFISMA), the Central African Republic (MICOPAX), and Somalia (AMISOM).
 The United Nations currently maintains peacekeepers in seven missions across the continent.

 ## Fixing a Hole: Final Thoughts